Madison 8th grader among 54 state winners in Doodle for Google contest

 “A lot of people when they think of cows, pigs and chickens, they mainly think of the food they provide,” she said.
 “I’d like them to see more of an equal relationship and that they’re living things, too.”

-The next round of the competition will include the five doodles that receive the most votes from the public.
-Voting for the state and territory winners ends Saturday, Aug.
-22, at 1:59 a.m.
+The next round of the competition will include the five doodles that received the most votes from the public.
+Voting for the state and territory winners ends Saturday at 1:59 a.m.
 Central Standard Time.

 If Ocean is chosen as one of the contest’s top five artists, she will win a $5,000 college scholarship, Google hardware and “fun Googley swag,” according to the website.